Arlentin/Xbox-BLE-to-USB-Nintendo-Switch-Controller-Adapter/README.md

 The Arduino acts as a bridge between the Bluetooth connection and the Switch's USB port:

-1. **Bluetooth**: The Arduino scans for a nearby Xbox controller (filtering by MAC address prefix or name), pairs with it, and subscribes to its input reports.
+* **Bluetooth**: The Arduino scans for a nearby Xbox controller (filtering by MAC address prefix or name), pairs with it, and subscribes to its input reports.
-2. **Mapping**: It parses the Xbox buttons and analog sticks, translating them to match the Switch layout (swapping A/B and X/Y buttons).
+* **Mapping**: It parses the Xbox buttons and analog sticks, translating them to match the Switch layout (swapping A/B and X/Y buttons).
-3. **USB Emulation**: It registers as a wired Switch Pro Controller, responding to standard USB handshakes, player LED setup commands, and mock calibration data queries.
+* **USB Emulation**: It registers as a wired Switch Pro Controller, responding to standard USB handshakes, player LED setup commands, and mock calibration data queries.
-4. **Rumble**: It intercepts rumble packets sent by the Switch, scales the haptic magnitudes, and writes them to the Xbox controller's vibration motors.
+* **Rumble**: It intercepts rumble packets sent by the Switch, scales the haptic magnitudes, and writes them to the Xbox controller's vibration motors.

 ---

 ## 📂 File Walkthrough

-* **`xbox-to-switch.ino`**: The main sketch.
+* **`xbox-to-switch-main.ino`**: The main sketch.
 It initializes the BLE stack and runs the fast-polling update loop.
 * **`XboxBLE.h`**: Handles Bluetooth scanning, secure pairing (using Security Manager), parsing Xbox inputs, and writing haptic feedback.
 * **`SwitchUSB.h`**: Emulates the Pro Controller's USB interface (VID 0x057E, PID 0x2009), mimics factory SPI calibration values, and parses incoming rumble data.